Kidstoysstudio's ultimate activity book collection Download activity book

 Write the correct length

-What is the correct word count for your story?
+What is the right number of words for you story?

 This is probably the most common question I get, and it is also the question that most storytellers get wrong.

-Ultimately, you have to figure out what age range you are writing for and then write within that number of words.
+Ultimately, you have to figure out what age range you're writing for and then within that word count write.

-Most authors write picture books for 3 - 7 years, which is the most common category.
+Most writers write picture books for 3 – 7 years, which is the most common category.

 If your kids are too, aim for 750 words.
 That is the right starting point.